 As well as a spectacular house reef, the resort is just a 15 minute boat ride from 25 world-class dive sites, from electric coral walls and stunning reef flats, to inspiring swim throughs and a bustling manta cleaning station.

-When to go: The resort closes its doors during the windy summer months of July to September, reopening again as the dry northwest monsoon starts.
+The resort closes its doors during the windy summer months of July to September, reopening again as the dry northwest monsoon starts.
 Our favourite time of year to visit is early in the season, from October to January - although the diving at Misool is incredible whenever you visit.

-Picture a turquoise sea, a half-moon shaped reef and a sheltered lagoon - welcome to Sataya.
-Aptly named Dolphin House, large pods of spinner dolphins take refuge within these shallow waters, the perfect safehaven to rest and feed their calves.
-Undoubtedly one of the best spots in the world to swim alongside and experience these wild and inquisitive creatures, this is aquatic acrobatics at it’s finest - a show like nowhere else on earth.
-Above the corals, you’ll meet cute clownfish, triggerfish, butterflyfish, bannerfish, and even some green turtles, also enjoying the shelter of the tranquil lagoon.
+Sataya Reef lies off the coast of Marsa Alam, at the southeastern tip of a collection of reefs known as Fury Shoal.
+Aptly named Dolphin House, large pods of spinner dolphins take refuge within these shallow waters - a safe haven to rest and feed their calves.
+As one of the best spots in the world to swim alongside and experience these wild and inquisitive creatures, this is aquatic acrobatics at its finest - a show like nowhere else on earth.
+Above the corals, you’ll find cute clownfish, triggerfish, butterflyfish, bannerfish, and green turtles also enjoying the shelter of the tranquil lagoon.

-When to go: March to May offers a good balance of weather and conditions, but is also high season, meaning some sites may get crowded and prices can rise.
+March to May offers a good balance of weather and conditions, but is also high season, meaning some sites may get crowded and prices can rise.
 The months of September to November also provide comfortably warm temperatures and generally fewer crowds.

-Over 360 species of vibrant corals span Tubbataha’s plunging drop-offs, dramatic vertical walls, deep slopes, enchanting wrecks and shallow flats.
-It is no surprise that marine life flourishes here - from reef sharks, turtles and stingrays, to hammerhead sharks, whale sharks and manta rays - divers visiting this breathtaking atoll are guaranteed nothing but magical underwater moments.
+Over 360 species of vibrant corals span Tubbataha’s plunging walls, deep slopes, enchanting wrecks and shallow flats - so it’s no surprise that marine life flourishes.
+From reef sharks, turtles and stingrays, to hammerhead sharks, whale sharks and manta rays, divers visiting these breathtaking reefs are guaranteed nothing but magical underwater moments.

 The unique ecosystem of Lembeh Strait has been named the mecca of macro photography - a muck diver’s dream and home to a whole host of outlandish marine life.
 It’s volcanic black sand setting, an impressive collection of wrecks, and small artificial reefs - mostly man-made debris that is swept into the strait - have resulted in a rich and plentiful macro life.